ZH4CK3DE/ETagSearcher/README.md

 # ETagSearcher
-ETagSearcher is a tool for extracting ETag from ransomwares with a website using the ransomware.live API.
+ETagSearcher is a tool for extracting ETags from ransomware with a website using the ransomware.live API.
+The found ETags will appear in the data.txt file.

 ## Install :